MagYou/ICPC_Challenge/README.md

 	* LinkID: id of the link (from 0 to (number of links -1))
 	* src: id of the first node of the link (between 0 and (number of nodes -1))
 	* dst: id of the second node of the link (between 0 and (number of nodes -1))
-	* cap: capacity of the link in mb/s
+	* cap: the capacity of the link in mb/s
 - tunnel.csv : this file defines all sending data rates, from source agents to destination agents.
 It is composed of 4 columns :
 	* tunnelID: id of the tunnel (from 0 to (number of tunnels -1))
 	* src: id of the source agent node (between 0 and (number of nodes -1))
 	* dst: id of the destination agent node (between 0 and (number of nodes -1))
 	* bandwidth: size of data (mb/s) to be sent from "src" to "dst".
 - paths.csv : this file defines all possible paths for each tunnel (source, destination, sending data rate).
-Each line represent a path.
+Each line represents a path.
 It is composed of 2 columns :
 	* tunnelId: id of the tunnel (between 0 and (number of tunnels -1))
 	* links: if of the links in the path.
 Links are separated by "|"

-The following table gives the optumal MLU for provisional instances :
+The following table gives the optimal MLU for provisional instances :

 |   |  |
 | ------------- | ------------- |